How to Find Contractors for Your Home's Exterior Finishing

 Online Platforms and Aggregators (e.g., Angi, HomeAdvisor, Thumbtack, Houzz, etc.)

-- Pros: Large selection, ratings, reviews.
+- Pros: A large selection, ratings, and reviews.

 Construction Company Websites

-- Pros: Professionalism, guarantees, often higher qualifications.
+- Pros: Professionalism, warranties, and often higher qualifications.

-- Cons: Usually more expensive, possible subcontractors.
+- Cons: Usually more expensive, with the possibility of subcontractors.

 Social Media

-- Pros: Current work examples, informal communication.
+- Pros: Current examples of work and informal communication.

 - Cons: Harder to verify authenticity.

-- Pros: Personal interaction, material samples.
+- Pros: Face-to-face contact and material samples.

-- Cons: Less reliable, often intermediaries.
+- Cons: Less reliable, and often intermediaries.

 When reviewing candidates, pay attention to: